Sweden Enacts Law to Amend its Global Minimum Tax Act for June 2024 OECD Administrative Guidance

 Given that the OECD Guidance is used as a source of interpretation under the Global Minimum Tax Act, these rules should apply without any specific legislative amendments being required.

-Proposed Amendments in the 2025 Draft Law
+Amendments in the December 2025 Law

 Fourth Set of OECD Administrative Guidance (Article)RuleImplementation in Sweden